spestana/goes-cues/README.md

 ### merge-goes-cues.ipynb

 Merge the CUES dataset with GOES brightness temperature observations of the site.
-(Also resamples to 5-minute mean values)
+(Also resamples to 5-minute mean values) (See [data](/data/data.md) here.)

 ### goes-cues-2017-2020.ipynb